thanojwhy/InkCase/README.md

 # InkCase

-A front end only website
+A front end only website for selling and purchasing used books and literature